Estimated reading time: 18 minutes

 - What Kind of Drones Are Used for Drone racing?

 - How Do You Get Into FPV Drone Racing?

 - How Much Drone Racing Pilots Make?

 What Is Drone Racing?

-Drone racing is the new sport in town.
+Drone racing is a fast-growing competitive sport.
 First introduced in 2014, it involves small drones racing at high speeds in a course laced with obstacles.

 Unlike regular racing where the drivers are in the vehicles, drone pilots use FPV (First Person View) cameras top maneuver the drones.

 Racing drones come with a smaller camera a transmitter that sends a live feed to the pilot through the FPV goggles.